dresdner353/energyutils/SHELLY_EM_UTIL.md

   --verbose             Enable verbose output
 ```
 Notes:
 * The API host is set by the --host arg.
-This mandatoy
 * The --id option sets the device ID to query
 * The output directory is set by --odir but this also defaults to ~/.shellyemdata
 * The --days option sets the number of full days to retrieve since yesterday